Çerçiz Topulli: Young Turk Revolution (1908) and post revolution

 Ottoman documents depicted as the most important Albanian band being the group under Topulli's command consisting of 50 individuals, "Muslims and Bulgarians" while there is no clarity about if these Bulgarians belonged to the Internal Macedonian Revolutionary Organization (IMRO) or they just joined to fight Greek bands.
 Niyazi described that Albanian Tosk bands and Bulgarian bands had been united under Topulli in Ohri.
-Topulli's guerilla band gave important support to Niyazi and his forces during their capture of the Resne garrison and the event was a small military victory in the campaign to oust the Hamidian regime.
+Topulli's guerrilla band gave important support to Niyazi and his forces during their capture of the Resne garrison and the event was a small military victory in the campaign to oust the Hamidian regime.
 During July 1908, Topulli attempted to take the town of Korçë, but his forces were pushed back by Ottoman troops.
-On 23 July Niyazi met with guerilla leaders Topulli and Mihal Grameno in Resne where he expressed his gratitude and viewed the declaration of the CUP constitution as advantageous for the Albanian nation.
+On 23 July Niyazi met with guerrilla leaders Topulli and Mihal Grameno in Resne where he expressed his gratitude and viewed the declaration of the CUP constitution as advantageous for the Albanian nation.
 Topulli alongside Niyazi and Grameno appeared in photographs taken by the Manakis brothers during the revolution.

 Individuals that were less prominent "heroes" of the revolution like Topulli had their image distributed through media tools of the time.
 For example on postcards Topulli appears in an image alongside Atıf Bey and Adem Bey symbolising the cooperation of different communal groups of people involved in the revolution.

-When the Ottoman Young Turks took power, he organized patriotic societies and assisted in the opening of Albanian-language schools.

 During the 31 March Incident, among the 15,000 volunteers assisting the larger Ottoman army Topulli along with Bajram Curri mobilized 8,000 Albanians that put down the revolt in Istanbul.

-On 29 May 1909, Çerçiz Topulli founded in Gjirokastër a secret society called Kandilja (The Candle), an underground çeta group.

 Topulli, a former ally of the CUP commented that there was no further need "to shed a single drop of blood for the Turks anymore".
-He was of the view that Albanians were "one of the most perfect branches of the Caucasian races" and had no commonalities with an empire whose roots were from peoples originating from the Asian steppe.
+He was of the view that Albanians were "one of the most perfect branches of the European races" and had no commonalities with an empire whose roots were from peoples originating from the Asian steppe.